John Harvard (politician): Lieutenant Governor of Manitoba

 Harvard resigned his parliamentary seat on May 6, 2004.
 It is rumoured that this was done at the urging of Winnipeg mayor Glen Murray, who was seeking the Liberal candidacy for a Winnipeg-area riding in the upcoming federal election.
 It was announced the next day that Harvard would be appointed lieutenant-governor of Manitoba, and he was sworn in on June 30.
 Murray was unable to retain the seat for the Liberals.

 The position of lieutenant-governor is largely ceremonial, and Harvard held very little direct influence over the government of Manitoba.
-While serving as the LG, as is the tradition, he and his then-spouse, Her Honour, Lenore Berscheid, resided in Government House (Manitoba) in Winnipeg.
+While serving as the LG, as is the tradition, he and his wife Lenore Berscheid resided in Government House (Manitoba) in Winnipeg.
+She held two Masters degrees and had a career in education and family therapy before her death in 2018.

+His fourth child, Sasha Harvard (1979–2013) was completing his Law degree, and lived in Government House with his parents and their cats.

 Later life and death

 In October 2005, Harvard was awarded an honorary Doctor of Laws degree from the University of Manitoba.
 In August 2009, after his term ended, he was succeeded by Lieutenant-Governor by Philip S. Lee.
-Harvard died of cancer at age of 77 on January 9, 2016.
+Harvard died of cancer aged 77 on January 9, 2016.